For freelancers & solo developers

 What a survey puts in your hands.

-The CAI and every finding in a signed PDF + JSON, pinned to a commit — proof you can send a client who can't read the code, and re-run to defend later.
+The CAI and every finding in a signed PDF + JSON, pinned to a commit — the artifact your proposal and hand-over carry.

-Findings ranked by impact ÷ effort, handed to your own coding agent (Claude Code, Copilot, Cursor) over MCP — quality you can keep up solo, and the next scan proves the fix landed.
+Findings ranked by impact ÷ effort, handed to your coding agent — Claude Code, Copilot, Cursor — over MCP.
+Quality you can keep up solo.

-What moved since last time — CAI & per-lens deltas, what you shipped, API endpoints added or removed.
-A progress record a client (or your future self) can read.
+CAI and per-lens deltas, what shipped, API endpoints added and removed — a record your client can read.

-Scheduled scans plus a daily security watch, so a CVE or a regression on the code you still maintain surfaces the day it appears — not when the client finds it.
+Scheduled scans plus a daily security watch — a CVE or regression surfaces the day it appears, not when the client finds it.

 One seat — and a clean path when you grow.